Disclosure

 But the Icelandic excitement had really just begun for us, we still had glaciers, adventures in North Iceland & more ahead of us!
 Check out the next blog to keep following our epic Iceland road trip: Finding the Ice in Iceland.

-And for more Iceland travel stories from our fall campervan road trip, check out our Iceland page!
+And for more Iceland travel stories from our fall campervan road trip and extended winter stay, check out our Iceland page!